Federico2014/tron-docker/tools/README.md

 ![image](./shadow-fork.png)

 ### Obtain the state data
-To use the DBFork tool, you need to obtain the state data of the main chain first.There are three possible ways:
+To use the DBFork tool, we need to obtain the state data of the public chain first.
+There are three possible ways:

 - Download the [Lite FullNode](https://tronprotocol.github.io/documentation-en/using_javatron/backup_restore/#lite-fullnode-data-snapshot) data snapshot;